yashsaboo/keras-apache-mxnet/benchmark/README.md

 [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset has 60000 32x32 color images in 10 classes.
 The [training scripts](https://github.com/awslabs/keras-apache-mxnet/blob/master/benchmark/image-classification/benchmark_resnet.py)
- will automatically download the dataset, you need to provide dataset name, resnet version (1 or 2), number of layers (20, 56, or 110), number of GPUs to use.
+ will automatically download the dataset, you need to provide dataset name, resnet version (1 or 2), number of layers (20, 56, or 110), number of GPUs to use, and number of epoch to use(optional, Default:200).

 Example Usage:

-`python benchmark_resnet.py --dataset cifar10 --version 1 --layers 56 --gpus 4`
+`python benchmark_resnet.py --dataset cifar10 --version 1 --layers 56 --gpus 4 --epoch 20`

 ### ImageNet Dataset